mlauritzen/mlauritzen.github.io/_posts/2020-03-22-quality-code-and-why-it-matters.markdown

 ## Quality code allows you to change your application to suit new requirements

-An application built with quality code is easy to change or modify, for example by adding an additional feature.
+An application built with quality code is easy to change or modify, for example by adding more features.

 If you were building an application for a single problem that you knew would definitely stay the same, there'd be no point thinking about "quality code" - you should simply get to a solution that works well and move on!